MARRIAGE AND DIVORCE

 PAGE 3 WE DEMONSTRATE THE SCRIPTURAL POSITION TODAY CONCERNING POLYGAMY

-PAGE 4 WE OUTLINE THE TRUE FACTS RELATIVE TO THE 1898 MELBOURNE DIVORCE CASE BASED ON ACTUAL COURT RECORDS & HISTORY.
+PAGE 4 WE OUTLINE THE TRUE FACTS RELATIVE TO THE 1898 MELBOURNE DIVORCE CASE BASED ON COURT & OTHER RECORDS, HISTORY, & PIONEER QUOTATIONS.